Freedom of Information

 There are seven sections to the publication scheme:

 The Modern Slavery Act 2015 requires that every business in the UK with a total turnover of £36m or more must produce and publish a slavery and human trafficking statement for each financial year.
-The UK SBS statement for 2016/17 can be found
+The UK SBS statement can be found

 We will continue to develop this publication scheme.Click here for more information.